cocreation/gitshot/README.md

 Thanks! ❤️

-## Download
+## Download the app

 [Download the latest release](https://itunes.apple.com/us/app/gitshot-github-issues-client/id1344912689?mt=8)

-The app is paying to allow us dedicate sufficient time to make it outstanding.
+GitShot is a paid app to allow us to dedicate sufficient time to make it outstanding.
 You know the feeling, right?

 If you wish to get "close to the beast" and provide extensive feedback, we would be glad to offer you the app for free.
 To do so, [drop us a line](mailto:gitshot@cocreation.studio) and tell us what project you work.